gantech/OpenFAST/docs/source/user/cppapi/index.rst

 .. confval:: n_checkpoint

    Restart files will be written every so many time steps

+.. confval:: set_exp_law_wind

+   Boolean value of True/False.
+When true, set velocity at the Aerodyn nodes using a power law wind profile using an exponent of 0.2 and a reference wind speed of 10 m/s at 90 meters.
+This option is useful to test the setup for actuator line simulations in individual mode before running massive CFD simulations.

 Turbine specific input options
 ------------------------------